georgreen/CP2A-BucketList-Application/README.md

 ### Installing
-For this section i will assume you have python3 and it's configured on your machine. </br>
+For this section I will assume you have python3 and it's configured on your machine. </br>
 Navigate to the folder you cloned and run: </br>

 - Install Requirements